 Pforaging=bernoulliFF+Nalive-1

 If the worker forages, then one unit of food is acquired from the population food source by the individual.
 In the event of colony invasion, the intruder undergoes a recognition process in which a worker ant in the target colony determines whether the intruder is a nestmate or a competitor.
-If accepted as nestmate, the intruder raids one unit of food from the target colony.
+If accepted as a nestmate, the intruder raids one unit of food from the target colony.
 Since we are utilising Gillespie algorithm for scheduling time, individuals perform their actions in a random order and hence all colonies are foraging and invading simultaneously.
-Workers which have successfully acquired food and returning to their colonies face another recognition process from a nestmate worker.
+Workers which have successfully acquired food and are returning to their colonies face another recognition process from a nestmate worker.
 If they are determined as nestmates, the colony acquires one unit of food.
 In the scenario where faulty recognition as invader happens, the resource is discarded, and the incoming worker is scheduled for the next task.

 Our model also accounts for the metabolic costs needed for the production of CHCs.
 Whenever an individual from colony r performs an action, there is a decrease in the colony food stock Fr given by